 Why the Proposed Tax Hike on Bitcoin is Unfair

-November 04, 2024 - Ferdinando Ametrano, published in Il Foglio
+November 4, 2024 - Ferdinando Ametrano, published in Il Foglio

 An Upcoming Increase in the Capital Gains Tax from 26% to 42%.
 A Decision, Far Removed from Europe, that Generates Discontent and Promotes Evasion

 “Bitcoin capital gains: since this phenomenon is spreading, we foresee an increase in the withholding tax from 26% to 42%.”
-This was stated by Maurizio Leo, Deputy Minister of Economy and Finance, while presenting the 2025 budget bill.
+This was stated stated by Maurizio Leo, Deputy Minister of Economy and Finance, while presenting the 2025 budget bill.
 The proposal immediately appears unfair compared to the typical 26% rate for financial activities, and the unusual reasoning of “since it is spreading” does not go unnoticed.

 What Leo only hints at, Capponi clarifies in Milano Finanza: according to “sources close to drafting the law,” the rate hike aims to discourage investment in cryptocurrencies, favoring the “social function of saving” when it serves the “real economy and the country’s growth.”